City Lights (band)

-City Lights was an American pop punk band from Columbus, Ohio, formed in 2008.
+City Lights was an American pop punk band from Columbus, Ohio, formed in 2008 by Zachary LeCompte-Goble and Hartley Lewis.
 They released two EPs and two studio albums during their six-year tenure; the latest being The Way Things Should Be, released on December 10, 2013, via InVogue Records.
 The band signed to InVogue in May 2011.
 The band announced their dissolution on February 13, 2014.
 One year later on February 13, 2015, they released a third EP titled Acoustic EP 2.
 They announced that they had no intention of getting back together but if schedules permitted they would still take part in shows and put out music.

 History

 Formation and Rock Like a Party Star EP (2008–2010)

 City Lights formed in early 2008 in Columbus, Ohio when Zachary LeCompte-Goble got some friends together one night to play Pop Punk instead of Metalcore.
 The first song the band ever wrote together was "Make A Sound".
 The original lineup was Zachary LeCompte-Goble, Sean Smith, Joey Kasouf and Hartley Lewis.
 An old friend of Zachary LeCompte-Goble and Sean Smith, Oshie Bichar, was soon added on vocals.
 Lewis left the band after he was accepted to New York University, and Jack Snyder would take his place on guitar.
 After booking a tour for Mayday Parade, Zachary LeCompte-Goble asked Brooks Betts of Mayday Parade to manage the band, and he agreed, which aided the band's rise from the local circuit to a touring band, however Brooks stepped down due to his own band commitments and LeCompte-Goble moved to Los Angeles in 2009.
 The band began to work with Thomas Gutches of The Artery Foundation.
 Their debut EP Rock Like A Party Star was self-released on April 14, 2008, which has sold over 5,000 copies to date without label or management promotion.
 It was recorded with Bobby Leonard at Paper Tiger Studios in Columbus, OH.
 On June 15, 2010, the band's cover of Third Eye Blind's "I’ll Never Let You Go" was featured on Alter The Press's Rockin’ Romance 2 compilation.
 Following this release, guitarist Jack Snyder departed and Jeremy Smith joined the band a few months before they were signed to InVogue Records.